Liu Xuyi: Biography

-In 1949 he joined the New Democratic Education Association, a Communist Party's underground organization.
+In 1949 he joined the New Democratic Education Association, a Chinese Communist Party underground organization.

 After the founding of the Communist State, he became secretary general of Wuhan University.
-He joined the Communist Party of China in 1953.
+He joined the Chinese Communist Party in 1953.
 Liu retired in 1989.

 On 10 November 2018, he died of cerebrovascular disease in Wuhan, Hubei.

 Personal life

 Liu met Zhou Shiying (周世英) in 1935, when he attended a meeting held by the Hubei Federation of High School Graduates.
 They married in Chongqing.